Ziao/vue-starwars/readme.md

 speed | float | 1 | A modifier to the speed.
 A value of 2 makes the tiles scroll by twice as fast. spacing | float | 0.05 | The spacing between tiles.
 Relative to the width of the items.
 You'll probably want to keep this lower than 0.1

+## Todo
+- Keep track of the rows / columns so we don't recalculate everything when the element resizes.

 ## License
 This project is licensed under the MIT License - see the [license.md](license.md) file for details